 INTRODUCTION

 The 2011 Washington NPDES wastewater discharge permits issued by the Department of Ecology for facilities discharging into the Spokane River include the creation of a Regional Toxics Task Force (Task Force).
 These permits state that the Task Force membership should include the NPDES permittees in the Spokane River basin, conservation and environmental interests, the Spokane Tribe, Spokane Regional Health District, Ecology, and other appropriate interests.
-It is anticipated that similar permit requirements will be in the permits issued to the NPDES permittees in Idaho by the Environmental Protection Agency.
+It is anticipated that similar permit requirements will be in the permits issued to the NPDES permittees with facilities discharging to the Spokane River in Idaho by the Environmental Protection Agency.
 The following document provides an organizational structure, identification of the roles and responsibilities of the membership, and governance structure for formation of the Task Force.
 The goal of the Task Force will be to develop a Comprehensive Plan to bring the Spokane River into compliance with applicable water quality standards for PCBs.

+For purposes of this Agreement, all references herein to PCB’s and/or other toxics shall mean PCB’s and other toxics that were included on the 2008 year 303(d) listing.

 To accomplish that goal it is anticipated that the Task Force functions will include: